What is illegal dumping?

 Why does illegal dumping happen?

-People dump waste illegally to avoid disposal fees at landfill sites or because they do not want to spend the time or effort disposing of or recycling their waste properly.
+- because they do not want to spend the time or effort disposing of or recycling their waste properly.

 Offenders often go to extraordinary lengths to illegally dispose of waste and avoid detection and prosecution.
 Ironically, legal disposal may have cost far less in fuel, time and effort and many of the items illegally dumped such as garden waste, white goods and computers can be easily recycled.